filecoin-project/community/README.md

 Filecoin meetups are a great way to meet and connect with other developers and miners in your community that are using and learning about Filecoin.

-- [Attend a Filecoin virtual meetup](https://www.meetup.com/Filecoin-San-Francisco/events/276433326/)Next event: April 13th at 1pm PDT
+Click [Attend a Filecoin virtual meetup](https://www.meetup.com/Filecoin-San-Francisco/events/276433326/) for joining the next event!

-- Organize a Filecoin meetup (Coming soon)

 ## Contributing